irongut/EDlib/docfx_project/namespaces/EDlib.Network.md

 The `EDlib.Network` namespace contains classes and interfaces used to get data from the Internet.

 ## DownloadOptions
-Options structure used when calling the download services.
+Options structure for download services.

 ## IDownloadService
 Interface for the services used to download data.